-(a) a department or agent of Her Majesty in right of Canada or of a province;
+(a) a department or ministry or agent of Her Majesty in right of Canada or of a province or territory;

-(b) an incorporated city, town, village, metropolitan authority, township, district, county, rural municipality or other incorporated municipal body or an agent of any of them, or
+(b) an incorporated city, town, village, metropolitan authority, township, district, county, rural municipality or other incorporated municipal body or an agent of any of them;

-(c) an organization that operates a public hospital and that is designated by the Minister of National Revenue as a hospital under the Excise Tax Act or an agent of the organization,
+(d) an organization that operates a public hospital and that is designated by the Minister of National Revenue as a hospital under the Excise Tax Act or an agent of the organization;

-“trust funds” means any monies received by a lawyer, in his/her capacity as a lawyer, which are not intended to immediately become property of the lawyer and include:
+“trust funds” means any monies received by a member in the member’s capacity as a lawyer, which are not intended to immediately become property of the member and include:

-(b) funds which belong in part to a client and in part to the member, and it is not practicable to split the funds;
+(b) funds which belong in part to a client and in part to the member, if it is not practicable to split the funds; or

-(c) funds received from or held on behalf of a third party which relate to a transaction in which a client is involved, but does not include funds which are to be remitted to any government by way of taxes or employee payroll deductions
+(c) funds received from or held on behalf of a third party which relate to a transaction in which a client is involved but does not include funds to be remitted to any government by way of taxes or employee payroll deductions.